MaximeNP6/CookBook/cookbook/java/README.md

 This code create or update a category for a campaign.
 To use this code you must import the Java JSON library.

+duplicateAndValidate
+--

+This code add a target to a segment, then it duplicates an action, update the new action with the segment modified and finally test and validates the action.
+To use this code you must import the Java JSON library.

 JSON librairy
 --